 Your future career

-The integration of landscape design with architectural and urban design practice is of ever- increasing importance.
-Landscape Architects are more and more in demand professionally, nationally and internationally.
+With increased focus on environmental issues, and on building healthy communities, landscape architects are more in demand professionally, nationally and internationally.
 There is a high industry employment rate.
-Most accredited programmes graduates find jobs on leaving education.
-85% of landscape architects are working in full-time roles (Landscape Institute 2016).
-Our School has links with a range of landscape architectural practices, and will give you invaluable experience of working collaboratively with other disciplines, on live projects and with professionals in the field.
+Our graduates perform well within the field, achieving recognition and industry awards, and employment in practices in the UK and overseas.
+Several gain employment as a direct result of our shadowing placements.
+Our School has links with a range of professional practices, and will give you invaluable experience of working collaboratively with other disciplines, on live projects and with professionals in a practice setting.

-All of our postgraduate landscape courses have full accreditation from the Landscape Institute and provide a pathway to future membership for students who meet the Institute’s requirements.
+All of our postgraduate landscape courses have full accreditation from the Landscape Institute.